 Surgical Procedures: Surgery and Staging for Parathyroid Cancer

-Cancerous cells in the parathyroid gland is called parathyroid cancer.
-This disease is rare and affects the small, pea sized parathyroid glands located behind the thyroid gland.
-The parathyroid gland is responsible for making parathyroid hormone and the storage and use of calcium.
+When there are cancer cells in your parathyroid gland, it is called parathyroid cancer.
+This disease is rare and affects the small, pea-sized parathyroid glands found behind the thyroid gland.
+The parathyroid gland makes the parathyroid hormone.
+This gland also stores and uses calcium in the body.

-Some people are at a higher risk of developing parathyroid cancer than others.
-Those at a higher risk for developing parathyroid cancer include those with genetic disorders such as familial isolated hyperparathyroidism (FIHP) and multiple endocrine neoplasia type 1 (MEN1) syndrome.
+Some people are at a higher risk of parathyroid cancer than others.
+Those at a higher risk for parathyroid cancer are those with genetic disorders such as familial isolated hyperparathyroidism (FIHP) and multiple endocrine neoplasia type 1 (MEN1) syndrome.

-Staging is a way to find out how far the cancer has spread in your body.
+Staging is a way to find out if and how far the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
-For oropharyngeal cancer, these tests may be:
+For parathyroid cancer, these tests may be:

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.

 Serum Markers: Blood samples may be taken to check calcium and parathyroid levels.
-A technique called venous sampling may be used in which blood samples are taken from specific veins.
+Venous sampling may be used in which blood samples are taken from specific veins.